MET Outcomes & Objectives/ABET Accreditation

 - "hands on" Laboratories with most courses

-- opportunity to recover from High School performance problems
+- opportunity to advance your education from High School or military service

 The following program educational objectives describe the expected capabilities of MET graduates.